w-e-w/embedding-inspector/README.md

 Eval " = torch.ceil(v)" rounds all values

 If the Eval string starts with "=", evaluation will be done item-wise.
-Here available variables are : v=original value, i=item no (0:768 or 0:1024), maxi=item count (768 or 1024)
+Here available variables are : v=original value, i=item no (0:768 or 0:1024), maxi=item count (768 or 1024), n=vector no, maxn=vector count

 Eval " = v*(i<100)" zeroes items after 100th